Casper-Guo/Armchair-Strategist/README.md

 In order to manually refresh the datasets on your device, run both `data_loading.ipynb` and `data_transformation.ipynb`.
 These files will attepmpt to grab the latest lap time data from the FastF1 API and apply all the needed transformations to prepare them for visualization.

 ### Usage
 There are four plotting functions provided in `visualizations.ipynb`.
-Their usage will hopefully be clear through the provided examples and accompanying documentation.
+Their usage will hopefully be clear through the examples provided at the end of the notebook and accompanying documentation.
 Here is an overview:

 - `tyre_usage_pie`: Visualize the frequency of compound usage within a season and allows filtering by events and drivers
 - `plot_driver_lap_times`: Visualize driver lap time data within a single event.
 Allows selecting any number of drivers